Many COVID-19 Hot Spot States Resume Evictions

-Since African-American families have historically suffered higher rates of eviction, according to Benfer, it’s even more concerning that minority communities have been disproportionately hurt by the pandemic, both medically and financially.
+Since African American families have historically suffered higher rates of eviction, according to Benfer, it’s even more concerning that Black and Latinx communities have been disproportionately hurt by the pandemic, both medically and financially.

-Blacks and Latinos have been three times as likely as White people to become infected by the virus, according to an analysis published July 5 by The New York Times, which sued the Centers for Disease Control and Prevention to get data.
+Black and Latinx people have been three times as likely as White people to become infected by the virus, according to an analysis published July 5 by The New York Times, which sued the Centers for Disease Control and Prevention to get data.

-Plus, unemployment rates for minority groups have outpaced overall unemployment rates before and during the pandemic.
-In June, when the total unemployment rate fell to 11.1% from 13.3% in May for Blacks and African Americans, it fell to 15.4% from 16.8%, and for Hispanics and Latinos, to 14.5% from 17.6%, according to the U.S. Bureau of Labor Statistics.
+Plus, unemployment rates for Black and Latinx workeres have outpaced overall unemployment rates before and during the pandemic.
+In June, when the total unemployment rate fell to 11.1% from 13.3% in May for Black and African American people, it fell to 15.4% from 16.8%, and for Hispanic and Latinx people, to 14.5% from 17.6%, according to the U.S. Bureau of Labor Statistics.